Covenant Catholic Logo

 Immaculate Conception

-The Hail Mary Prayer:
+The Hail Mary in English and Latin

-Modern English
+English

 Hail Mary, full of grace, the Lord is with thee;